KENNY DORHAM-TROMPETA TOCCATO.

 When Una Mas (One More Time) was released in January 1964, the majority of the reviews were positive.
 However, just like his previous albums, it wasn’t a particularly successful release.
 Still his music was being heard by a small group of discerning jazz lovers.
 For Kenny Dorham it was a disappointing and frustrating time.

 On September the ‘14th’ 1964, nearly eleven years after he made his debut as bandleader, Kenny Dorham journeyed to the Van Gelder Studio with his quintet.
-They were about to record Trompeta Toccato, which was recently reissued on vinyl by Blue Note Records.
-It turned out that it was the last time he would make the journey as a bandleader.
+They were about to record Trompeta Toccat.
+It turned out that this was the last time he would make the journey as a bandleader.

 That day, his band featured drummer Albert Heath, double bassist Richard Davis and pianist Tommy Flanagan.
 They were joined by tenor saxophonist Joe Henderson who wrote Mamacita, while bandleader Kenny Dorham played trumpet and wrote the other three new compositions.
 Producing Trompeta Toccato was recorded by Rudy Van Gelder and produced by Alfred Lion.
 Just like so many Blue Note Records’ sessions, the album was recorded in one day, but wasn’t released until 1965.